manateeengine/zig-string/README.md

 ### Rust `std::string`

+Note: There are some methods that I've marked "Not necessary in Zig".
+These may be false positives, as I'm fairly new to the world of Rust.
+Feel free to open an issue if any false positives are found and I'll be happy to look into them further!

 | Method                   | Status | zig-string Equivalent            | Notes                                                       |
 | ------------------------ | ------ | -------------------------------- | ----------------------------------------------------------- |
 | `as_ascii`               | 🟢     | `asStringLiteral`                |                                                             |